 Ligaplex 1 gives the body the nutrients it needs to keep connective tissue healthy and reduce inflammation.
 Chiropractors often use this technique in the treatment of acute diseases.

-Despite the scientifically proven advantages of Ligaplex’s components, there is no scientific support for its efficacy.
+Despite the scientifically proven advantages of Ligaplex’s components, no scientific support exists for its efficacy.

 - Provide Joint Discomfort Relief Occasionally

 - Has Antioxidant Properties.

 - Works as a Supplement for Pain in the Back, Knees, and Hands

 Studies have shown that glucosamine sulfate is much more effective in reducing pain than aspirin or ibuprofen for those who can’t use nonsteroidal anti-inflammatory medicines (NSAIDs).